genesiscloud/genesis-cloud-inference-articles/art02.md

 TorchScript represents a way to create serializable and optimizable models from PyTorch code.
 Technically, TorchScript is a statically typed subset of Python.
 TorchScript code is executed using a special interpreter.
-Statical typing allows for more performance efficient execution of TorchScript models compared to their original PyTorch versions.
+Static typing allows for more performance efficient execution of TorchScript models compared to their original PyTorch versions.
 In a typical scenario, models are trained in PyTorch using conventional tools in Python and then exported via TorchScript for deployment to a production environment.
-TorchScript models can be executed by Python or C++ programs not requiring presense of the PyTorch environment.
+TorchScript models can be executed by Python or C++ programs not requiring presence of the PyTorch environment.

 Pytorch provides two methods for generating TorchScript from the model code known as **tracing** and **scripting**.
-When tracing is used, the model is provided with the sample input, the regular inference is performed, and all the operations executed in process are traced and recorded as TorchScript.
+When tracing is used, the model is provided with the sample input, the regular inference is performed, and all the operations executed are traced and recorded as TorchScript.
 In case of scripting, the TorchScript code is generated from the static inspection of the model.